 Ribble Valley

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Ribble Valley local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Ribble Valley in rural Lancashire is known for its rolling countryside, picturesque villages, and historic landmarks.
+Overview ⁞ Ribble Valley in rural Lancashire is known for its rolling countryside, picturesque villages, and historic landmarks.
 Clitheroe is the main town, with its Norman castle overlooking the Ribble Valley and bustling markets.
 The Forest of Bowland AONB covers much of the area, offering fells, moors, and scenic walking routes.
 Villages like Whalley, with its abbey ruins, and Downham, set against Pendle Hill, highlight the area’s charm.
 Ribble Valley’s mix of hills, rivers, and heritage makes it one of the most scenic districts in northern England.

+Who governs Ribble Valley?
 The local authority for this district is: Ribble Valley Borough Council - responsible for district-level services.
 Since Lancashire is a two-tier area, county-level services are handled by: Lancashire County Council.

 Constituencies in Ribble Valley